Stephenpie/UCI_CS122B_Fabflix/README.md

-## CS 122B Project 1 Fabflix Movie List
+## CS 122B Project 2 Starting Fabflix Business

-This is a simple website showing top 20 rated movies.
+In this project, we provide Web-based interfaces to allow customers to browse/search for movie information, add interesting movies to their shopping cart, and check out.